 This setting is a private home inside an apartment complex that provides housing to the public.
 The member residing at this complex receives residential services through Arrowhead West.
 There are no restrictive structures at the apartment entrances that would prevent the person served from leaving the property.
-The individual served can go out in the community whenever since individual is able to drive.
-If individual does not want to drive they get to community activities by way of pubic transportation or family.
-The person served lives alone in a onebedroom apartment by choice.
+The individual served can go out in the community whenever by way of riding their bike, public transportation, or transported by staff.
+The person served lives alone in a one-bedroom apartment by choice.
 Staff check on person served daily, and person served can let staff know what services are needed.
 The person served apartment door has a lock on it and can be locked at any time to allow for privacy as needed.
 Everyone who visits, including staff are required to knock on the person served door and wait to be invited in.
 The apartment is accessible to the person served and they can move around freely.
 The individual served can decide when and who visits and the duration of their stay.
 This single occupancy apartment consists of one-bedroom, private bathroom, and personal living space to include a kitchen.
 The bedroom and bathroom have a door that can be closed for privacy.
 The kitchen is equipped with full-size cooking appliances that the individual can access when desired.
 Member served can choose what, when, and with whom to eat with.
 The member is free to decorate all areas of their home to their liking.
-There is a laundry facility in the apartment complex that person served has full access to use at any time.
+There is a laundry facility in the apartment complex that person served has full access to use at any time. or staff can take individual to a laundry mat.
 This setting supports full access for the person served to have opportunities to seek employment and work in competitive integrated settings.
-Person served does not currently work but used to have a job at a nursing home.
+Person served attend Dodge City Community College and work at Taco Bell.
 Individuals at this setting can utilize resources to their liking however they see fit.
 Individuals are provided a lease agreement that protects them from being evicted or forced to move out.
 All individuals served have their own PCSP that considers their individualized preferences, and they are updated yearly or as needed.
-The person served along with a school teacher chose for individual to receive services from Arrowhead West.
-Person served knows to contact case manager if requesting change to program, services and supports.
+The person served chose to receive services from Arrowhead West.
+Person served knows to contact Arrowhead West if requesting change to program, services and supports.
 The Heightened Scrutiny team conducted a virtual assessment of the setting, utilizing a laptop with webcam and Microsoft Teams.
 One member served, and one direct support staff member were interviewed to determine the level of understanding of HCBS and the Final Rule Settings Rule requirements/characteristics.
 Throughout the interview process it was made apparent these characteristics are taught to those who live and work there and maintained through quality assurance processes.
 It was observed that staff are respectful to individual residing at this setting.
 Interactions throughout the interview process and in general between individual and staff were interpersonal, genuine, and apparent that they regularly interact.
 Though this setting has been flagged for having characteristics of isolation, after further review it has been determined that it is independent of any presumptive institutional like characteristics.
 The setting provides home and community-based services through the implementation of policies and procedures with staff and waiver participants.
 Individual residing at this setting is afforded the same rights, privacy, choices, autonomy and community access as their neighbors and others not being served by Medicaid.